duong-nd/CS175/Assignment2/README.md

 * ppm.h: (as provided)

 ### Platform
-We developed on two differnet platforms.
+We developed on two different platforms.
 Michael Tingley developed on his personal laptop, running Ubuntu 13.04.
 Michael Traver developed on his personal laptop, running Mac OSX.
 We developed using OpenGL2, however, for consistency with each other's code.

 ### Compiling and Running
 Simply run the command `make all; ./asst2` to compile and run the code.